 At 44 years old, I was diagnosed with Parkinson's disease (PD).
 Until that time, I was extremely healthy and wasn't going to let an "old man's disease" stop me.
 I continued to play basketball with guys half my age.
 But slowly, my symptoms began to worsen.
 I couldn't read my own handwriting and the stiffness in my neck became troublesome.

-At 52, I underwent deep brain stimulation surgery (DBS) surgery.
+At 52, I underwent deep brain stimulation (DBS) surgery.
 I can say with confidence that without DBS, I would not be walking today.
 I figured this out the hard way when I temporarily turned off the battery.

 Though the surgery ended my basketball days since the new wire that ran from the battery in my chest up my neck to my brain meant no more contact sports, I had immediate noticeable improvements in my gait and handwriting.